Nav-2d/Capstone/README.md

 ### Routes:

+User Routing

-- `/api/users/signup` to create new users (will be disabled later on and only accessible to admin)
+- POST `/api/users/signup` to create new users (will be disabled later on and only accessible to admin)
-- `/api/users/login` to login users
+- POST `/api/users/login` to login users

+Timetable Routing (All of these are protected i.e. user needs to be logged in)

+- GET `/api/timetables/` to create get all timetables for the logged in user
+- POST `/api/timetables/` to add timetable for the logged in user
+- PUT `/api/timetables/:id` to update the selected timetable
+- DELETE `/api/timetables/:id` to delete the selected timetable

 The routes can be tested by calling endpoints using tool like Postman